apache/arrow/docs/source/format/Columnar.rst

 null.

-The REE parent has no validity bitmap, and it's null count field should always be 0. validity bitmap.
+The REE parent has no validity bitmap, and it's null count field should always be 0.
 Null values are encoded as runs with the value null.

 As an example, you could have the following data: ::